Reconstructing the boundary of AdS from an infrared defect: Defect central charge and its boundary limit

 From the geometric point of view, the existence of a local stress-energy tensor on a given submanifold is related to the way this submanifold is embedded into the full space.
 In the case of the boundary $\Sigma^d$ of an asymptotically AdS space $M^{d+1}$, there exists a gauge (the Graham--Lee normal form~\eqref{normal}) in which the spacetime metric blows up at the location of the boundary.
 This means that the boundary submanifold $\Sigma^d$ can be thought of as being embedded into $M^{d+1}$ via a one-dimensional delta function\footnote{Another way to see this is by gluing two copies of $M$ along their conformal boundary.
 The gluing procedure enhances a $\mathbb Z_2$-symmetry whereby the two fully overlapped conformal infinities become a single domain wall.
 Because of the latter symmetry, the metric will contain the absolute value of the radial coordinate whose second derivative is a delta function (in codimension one).}

-It is precisely the existence of such a singular embedding what permits the insertion of a stress-energy operator at the location of the boundary, and such a stress tensor in principle suffices to define a CFT\footnote{From an axiomatic point of view, a stress tensor is a sufficient but not a necessary condition to define a conformal field theory.
-Indeed, there exist a number of CFT's that have no stress energy tensor~\cite{Rychkov:2016iqz}.}.
+It is precisely the existence of such a singular embedding which permits the insertion of a stress-energy operator at the location of the boundary, and such a stress tensor in principle suffices to define a CFT\footnote{From an axiomatic point of view, a stress tensor is a sufficient but not necessary condition to define a conformal field theory.
+Indeed, there exist a number of CFTs that have no stress energy tensor~\cite{Rychkov:2016iqz}.}.

 A similar reasoning in one higher codimension applies to a $\mathbb Z_n$-orbifold defect.
 In this case, when $n>1$ is finite, the codimension-two set of fixed points~$\Sigma^d_\star$ embeds into $X^{d+2}=D^2/\mathbb Z_n\times \Sigma^d$ via a delta function in codimension two, that is